OasisLMF/ODS_OpenExposureData/README.md

 https://github.com/OasisLMF/OpenDataStandards/tree/feature/doc_upgrade/OpenExposureData/Docs

-**MS SQL:** An MS SQL schema was originally developed with OED.
-However, it is not considered to be the most appropriate technology to use with ODS and although it can continue to be used, it will no longer be supported or maintained.
-A more extensible and flexible technology for ODS is being considered.

-OED is directly supported by the Oasis Loss Modelling Framework.
+OED is the exposure dats input supported by the Oasis Loss Modelling Framework and by all models deployed in Oasis.

 ## Open Results Data (ORD)